A shardless yellow circle shapes the video-game world as I would come to know it.

 Pac-Man wasn't a game you "finished"--you held on for as long as you could, dodging death with excited, jumpy thrusts of the joystick and doing your best to survive those nerve-wracking later scenes whence the Power Pellets became ineffective.
 I'm not sure if I was interested in setting a high score, or simply making farther than last time, but something about the game compelled me to keep trying.
 "Just one more quarter," I'd say before dumping in four or five.
 That's what I call the perfect arcade game.

 What little there was in the way of music was wonderfully catchy, including the game-opening jingle and the short, snappy tune that played during the regularly timed cut-scenes.
-But what made the game stand out amidst the arcade cacophony was its very ambiance, which could be picked out from even afar; when I think of Pac-Man, among the first things to come to mind are the sequenced noises that came to envelope me as I stood in front of the machine, whether it was the wacka-wacka sound of Pac-Man chomping on pellets, the sudden, urgent shift in tone whenever the ghost monters were under duress, or the deflating twang of Pac-Man meeting his end.
+But what made the game stand out amidst the arcade cacophony was its very ambiance, which could be picked out from even afar; when I think of Pac-Man, among the first things to come to mind are the sequenced noises that came to envelop me as I stood in front of the machine, whether it was the wacka-wacka sound of Pac-Man chomping on pellets, the sudden, urgent shift in tone whenever the ghost monters were under duress, or the deflating twang of Pac-Man meeting his end.
 The sound effects were every bit as iconic as the game itself.

 While Pac-Man had successful follow-ups like Ms. Pac-Man and the influential Pac-Land, the series hasn't since produced a single landscape-altering game or anything close.
 The name Pac-Man, instead, has become purely associated with failure.
 I find it more than sad that Pac-Man and friends never recaptured any of that same success in the next three decades, and I think it's an absolute shame that the character has been slotted as a relic of the "now-passé arcade era."
 That's no way for a legend to be remembered--the character treated as if it were an infectious disease (think of all that sighing and whining that went on whenever someone even suggested him for Smash Bros.).
 I can't put too much blame on Namco for mishandling the property, though; the company was in reality a victim of the game's success, stuck trying to iterate on something that was already perfect.